 These models contain an inherent uncertainty, and do not exactly reflect the impacts of materials we actually source from our suppliers.
 They do, however, provide the best available indication of the range of emissions and are the most appropriate starting point we have.

-We will continue to refine our models to improve granularity and accuracy in order to reduce the uncertainty of our model.
+We will continue to refine our models to improve aranularity and accuracy in order to reduce the uncertainty of our model iourneys.
+This allows us, in turn, to work together to take action based on concrete analysis and insights.